Foreshadowing - what, why and how

 On the flipside, proper foreshadowing also involves delivering on everything you've foreshadowed.
 If you've foreshadowed something you *must* deliver.
 I'll give an example of failure.

 Also Attack on Titan.
 I don't remember what episode of the anime or volume of the manga this was, but after the first half of the battle for Trost, general Pixis has a long talk with Eren (the protagonist) about the Titans and human nature, wherein he very strongly implies that the Titans were created to give humanity a common enemy to unify them and that he supports this action.
 Afterward, Eren says to his friends that "The general understands the situation too well.
 The titans are not our only enemy."
 This is very clear foreshadowing that Pixis is involved with the creation of the Titans.
 It gets us excited to see the story go this direction.
-But apparently he isn't; ten volumes later in the manga, Pixis has been pretty conclusively shown to be a goodguy and no one ever mentions that scene again.
-It was incredibly unsatisfying.
+But apparently he isn't; some ten volumes later, Pixis has been pretty conclusively shown to be a goodguy and no one ever mentions that scene again.
+It was very unsatisfying.

 subscribe via RSS